 Any weaknesses in procedures or policies are identified and addressed.

-The risk to FCI’s reputation through negative exposure is minimized.
+The risk to company’ss reputation through negative exposure is minimized.

 All incidents shall be analyzed and reported to the designated officer(s).

 Learning from the incidents are recorded.

 The policy shall apply throughout the organization, including information resources, data stored and processed on those systems, data communication and transmission media, and personnel who use information resources.